Umar Akmal Case: PCB To File Appeal With CAS - UrduPoint

 Umar Akmal Case: PCB To File Appeal With CAS

-The Pakistan Cricket Board today confirmed it will file an appeal with the Court of Arbitration for Sports (CAS), in Lausanne, Switzerland, against the reduction of Umar Akmal’s ban for breaching the PCB Anti-Corruption Code
+The Pakistan Cricket Board on Monday confirmed it will file an appeal with the Court of Arbitration for Sports (CAS), in Lausanne, Switzerland, against the reduction of Umar Akmal's ban for breaching the PCB Anti-Corruption Code

-The decision was made following a review of the detailed order of the independent adjudicator, whereby the length of Umar Akmal’s ban has been reduced from 36 months to 18 months (running concurrently) on grounds of taking a compassionate view.
+The decision was made following a review of the detailed order of the independent adjudicator, whereby the length of Umar Akmal's ban has been reduced from 36 months to 18 months (running concurrently) on grounds of taking a compassionate view, said a spokesman of the PCB here.

 Under Article 7.5.4 of the PCB Anti-Corruption Code, an appeal against the decision of the independent adjudicator lies exclusively before the CAS.